Thursday, September 10, 2009

 (TN): The maid is like a mother to the daughter.
 She takes good care of her.
 It's a healthy relationship.

-(CM): The motion is detailed.
+(CM): The animation is quite nuanced.
 I was particularly surprised by scene where the father is silently drinking coffee at the table after the girls pukes out her guts.

 (TN): That's a fan favorite.